sonnyc247/PSQ_Pipeline/README.md

 * These are stored essentially in text files, one for each sample.
 * The most common format is .fastq, but could be in another format, such as .txt.
 We have been able to run STAR with .txt files previously without any change to code/command.
 * These files are often compressed, with common compression extensions being ".gz" and ".tar".
 Compressed files can be read with STAR directly by parameter specification in the command (see below).
 * RNAseq experiments can be single or double stranded.
 Double stranded files may end with "_1" and "_2" after a specimen name and before extensions.
-Inputting a pair of fastq files into star can also be specified in STAR parameters (see below).
+A single STAR command with two read/fastq files as input is how you specify to the program that you have paired reads.

 Example filenames of RNAseq reads: